Fergus Leveson-Gower, 6th Earl Granville

 Granville George Fergus Leveson-Gower, 6th Earl Granville (born 10 September 1959) is a British peer, landowner, and artist.
 He was known as Lord Leveson until 1996 and was a member of the House of Lords from 1996 to 1999.

+Biography

-The elder son of Granville Leveson-Gower, 5th Earl Granville, whose mother Rose Leveson-Gower, Countess Granville, was a daughter of the Earl of Strathmore and a sister of Queen Elizabeth the Queen Mother, he was educated at Eton College and from 1973 to 1976 was Page of Honour to Queen Elizabeth II, who was his godmother.
+The elder son of Granville Leveson-Gower, 5th Earl Granville, whose mother Rose Leveson-Gower, Countess Granville, was a daughter of the Earl of Strathmore and Kinghorne and a sister of Queen Elizabeth the Queen Mother, he was educated at Eton College and from 1973 to 1976 was Page of Honour to Queen Elizabeth II, who was his godmother.
 He then joined the University of Aberdeen to take a degree in English literature and History.